-- a) Of the 11 sets of samples collected in 2017 at EPTS-01 (the existing background on-site surface water pond, East Pond), the PWQO for zinc was exceeded during all of the 2017 monitoring events.
+- a) Of the 13 sets of samples collected in 2018 at EPTS-01 (the existing background on-site surface water pond, East Pond), the PWQO for zinc was exceeded during all of the 2018 monitoring events.
 Zinc has consistently exceeded PWQO in the past at this location.
+PWQO was also exceeded for total phosphorus (3 events), phenols (2 events) and iron (1 event).
 All the leachate indicator parameters concentrations were within background overburden ranges.
-Surface water organic sampling in July 2017 showed a low chloroform concentration at the background surface water station, EPTS-01.
-Low chloroform levels have historically occasionally been detected at this location. - b) Monthly monitoring of the stormwater management pond in the northwest corner of the site was conducted, with samples collected at the discharge at the north end of the pond (TP1 (out)) on 11 occasions in 2017.
-SWM pond samples exceeded the PWQO for zinc, iron, total phosphorus and phenols during five or more 2017 sampling events.
+Surface water organic sampling in June 2018 showed a low chloroform concentration at the background surface water station, EPTS-01.
+Low chloroform levels have historically occasionally been detected at this location. - b) Monthly monitoring of the stormwater management pond in the northwest corner of the site was conducted, with samples collected at the discharge at the north end of the pond (TP1 (out)) on 13 occasions in 2018.
+SWM pond samples exceeded the PWQO for zinc, iron, total phosphorus and phenols during five or more 2018 sampling events.
 The elevated total phosphorus is a result of surrounding land use and not a result of operations at the site.
 Elevated zinc, total phosphorus and iron concentrations appear to be related to external factors since background surface water have also exceeded PWQO for these parameters.
 Metals are a common contaminant from roadway runoff.
 Elevated phosphorus is typical in rural and urbanized areas.
-No organics were detected in the stormwater management pond during 2017.

-c) The SW 1 (Stormwater Detention Area 2) was only sampled in April and May 2017 when the water levels in the detention pond went above the trigger level of 0.46 m.
-The April and May samples at the WRIC showed lower to similar indicator parameter concentrations compared to background surface water quality at the East Pond.
-2017 SW 1 parameter concentrations are within the range of historic concentrations at this location.
-The Provincial Water Quality Objectives (PWQO) were exceeded for total phosphorus and zinc in April and May 2017 and iron in May 2017.
-Zinc has historically routinely exceeded PWQO at this location, which is also observed at the East Pond.
+A low concentration of bis(2-ethylhexyl)Phthalate was detected in the stormwater management pond during 2018. - c) The SW 1 (Stormwater Detention Area 2) was only sampled in January and February 2018 when the water levels in the detention pond went above the trigger level of 0.46 m.
+The January and February samples at the WRIC showed some elevated indicator parameter concentrations compared to background surface water quality at the East Pond.
+2018 SW 1 parameter concentrations are within the range of historic concentrations at this location, except for nitrate.
+The Provincial Water Quality Objectives (PWQO) were exceeded for total phosphorus, phenols, iron and zinc at SW1 for both 2018 sampling dates Zinc has historically routinely exceeded PWQO at this location, which is also observed at the East Pond.
 Total phosphorus and iron concentrations occasionally exceeded PWQO at SW1 as well as the background surface water station.
-No discharge was required from Detention Pond 2 in 2017.
+No discharge was required from Detention Pond 2 in 2018.